 Cost: Free to download for the basic course; $12.99/month, $9.99 for students, $7.99 if paid annually

-SmilingMind isn’t as well known as a big player like HeadSpace, this app offers high-quality meditation programs carefully designed by psychologists and educators.
+Although SmilingMind isn’t as well known as a big player like HeadSpace, the app offers high-quality meditation programs carefully designed by psychologists and educators.

 Cost: 100% free!